 An "extras-only" DVD, packed with documentaries and behind-the-scenes footage from the filming of the ground-breaking 1999 movie "The Matrix".
 Includes a rare interview with the elusive ...
 See full summary »

-Neo discovers that somehow he is able to use his powers in the real world too and that his mind can be freed from his body, as a result of which he finds himself trapped on a train station between the Matrix and the Real World.
+Neo finds himself trapped between the Matrix and the Real World.
 Meanwhile, Zion is preparing for the oncoming war with the machines with very little chances of survival.
 Neo's associates set out to free him from The Merovingian since it's believed that he is the One who will end the war between humans and the machines.
-What they do not know is that there is a threat from a third party, someone who has plans to destroy both the worlds.Written by
+What they do not know is that there is a threat from a third party, someone who has plans to destroy both worlds.Written by

 56 of 80 people found this review helpful.

 Was this review helpful to you?